Posts Comments

 • Death: May 15, 1886

-• Place of Birth: Amherst, Massachusetts
+• Place of Birth: Amherst, Massachusetts, USA

 • Known for: Her atypical, compressed, and meticulous poetic style, which disregarded the traditional rules of poetics